Resources

 Over a period of time, your user base will increase and there are certain tasks that you need to automate using a marketing automation tool.

-It helps in sending marketing communications via multiple channels such as push notifications, in-app messages, email, SMS, WhatsApp etc. at scale.
-The objective is to attain the end results without compromising on the total number of users engaged.
+It helps in sending marketing communications via multiple channels, such as push notifications, in-app messages, email, SMS, WhatsApp, etc. at scale.
+The objective is to attain the end results without compromising on the total number of users engaged, including those who interact with browser push notifications.

-Decide on the number of notifications you need to send to your audience.
+Decide on the number of notifications you need to send to your audience through your chosen push notifications service.
 This can also happen if you’re not using an intelligent marketing automation tool or if your users are not segmented.
-A right mix of content and the frequency will play a vital role in uplifting your retention rates.

 7. Strategize and design your marketing campaigns

-Marketing automation tools like Smartech allow you to strategize your marketing campaigns based on the user analytics that is available to you just a click away.
+Marketing automation tools allow you to strategize your marketing campaigns based on the user analytics that are available to you just a click away.

-You can deep-dive into user analytics and understand a particular user behaviour and build campaigns accordingly.
-Smartech’s journey builder helps you create a conditional flow for your campaigns to be automated and run without your intervention.
+You can deep-dive into user analytics, understand a particular user behavior, and build campaigns accordingly.
+Smartech’s journey builder helps you create a conditional flow for your campaigns to be automated and run without your intervention, especially when dealing with the best push notification platforms.

 Key Metrics to Keep Track of Retention Marketing